Thinking beyond borders

 The employer finalizes PIT on behalf of its employees, provided that the employees either:

 and authorize the employer to finalize tax on their behalf.

 A visa must be applied for before the individual enters Vietnam.
 The type of visa required will depend on the purpose of the individual’s entry into Vietnam.

 Foreigners working in Vietnam are required to apply for a work permit in Vietnam, unless they are otherwise exempted under the relevant regulations.
 For cases of work permit exemptions, obtaining a confirmation of the exemption is required.

 After obtaining a work permit, the assignee can apply for a temporary resident card, which exempts the assignee from having to obtain a visa when entering or exiting Vietnam for the validity of the resident card.
 Please note that the Vietnamese Immigration Department has recently ceased to grant business visas for longer than 3 months to foreigners without work permits, except in specific cases.

-In addition to Vietnam’s domestic arrangements that provide relief from international double taxation, Vietnam has entered into double taxation treaties with more than 70 countries to prevent double taxation and allow cooperation between Vietnam and overseas tax authorities in enforcing their respective tax laws.
+In addition to Vietnam’s domestic arrangements that provide relief from international double taxation, Vietnam has entered into double taxation treaties with more than 70 countries/jurisdictions to prevent double taxation and allow cooperation between Vietnam and overseas tax authorities in enforcing their respective tax laws.
 This is not an automatic process.

 A notification of the application for a tax exemption under a double tax treaty must be filed with the Vietnamese tax authority at the beginning of the assignment to Vietnam and in each calendar year.